-Although previous tests had shown highly accurate determination of activity [2], the real test of the application would be using it in an uncontrolled environment among many different people.
+Although previous tests (as reported in [2]) had shown highly accurate determination of activity, the real test of the application would be using it in an uncontrolled environment among many different people.
 We did not expect to get as high accuracy, because of the unstructured and diverse behaviour of people leading their everyday life.
 Overall, the application showed very good determination of activity and the participants found it very useful as a tool for measuring their activities.
 After analysing the diaries and annotating them with information gained through interviews, we compared each day of each participant with a log-generated activity timeline.
 It was easy to see participants commute to work, break for lunch, and commute back from work; two examples, with diary annotations, are shown in Figure 3.
-A rough analysis was done to determine the rate of correct labelling of activity.
-We chose three sample days for two different participants because their diary entries for those days were particularly comprehensive, i.e. six days in total.
-From the unfiltered data we analysed short stretches of 60 to 90 minutes with varied activity; this was done to refrain from considering the long hours of inactivity, which occurred during their workday where participants were mostly sitting at their desk.
+A rough analysis was done to determine the rate of correct labeling of activity.
+We chose three sample days for two different participants because their diary for that day was particularly comprehensive, i.e. six days in total.
+From the unfiltered data we analysed short stretches of 60 to 90 minutes with varied activity activity; this was done to refrain from considering the long hours of inactivity, which occurred during their workday where participants were mostly sitting at their desk.
 Including this would have given unrealistically optimistic numbers.
 Results showed a minimum of 70% accuracy during users' commute when fluctuations are highest.
 The misinterpretations often occurred during change between different methods of transportation such as getting off a bus or a train.
-However since there would often be a delay both before and after transportation, the misinterpretations would cancel each other out, correcting the accumulated minutes of exercise.
+The system would take three to five minutes stabilizing to the new transport mode such as walking, showing little half minute fragments of driving and walking until settling on walking.
+However since it would often have delay both before and after transportation, the measured minutes of exercise still ended up being real to the users.
 One more problematic finding was that running occasionally would register as driving.
-During one participant's 45-minute lunch run, 15 of the minutes were their activity level.
-Two participants (from group 2 and 3)
+During one participant's 45 minute lunch run, 15 of the minutes were registered as driving.
+For another participant with a long commute for example, it meant that he gained a maximum of seven minutes each day due to error.
+This was the maximum error we found from looking at participants' commutes.

-3 Naturally this is a very broad characterization from the participant's own statements and diary reports.
+2 Naturally this is a very broad characterization from the participant's own statements and diary reports.
 It is not necessarily a true reflection of their level of health or level of fitness.